asomasu2/comp423-course-notes/docs/tutorials/rust-setup.md

 (A) Log into GitHub and click the green "New" button next to "Top Repositories"

-(B) You only need to fill in these details:
+(B) You only need to fill in these details, do not do anything else:

 - Repository Name: rust-dev-container
 - Description: "Setting up a rust-dev-container"
 - Visibility: Public

-(C) Do not initialize the repository with a README, .gitignore, or license.

 (D) Click Create Repository.